urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 ### Q3 2019

-- Hoon School participants understand clearly how to contribute a Modulo agent, and invite others into it.
+- Hoon School participants understand clearly how to build a Modulo agent, and invite others into it.
 - The road toward building an Azimuth module is well understood, paved, and clear.
 - We have clear instructions and tutorials for building Azimuth modules and using Azimuth as a login or reputation primitive.